 In addition to providing pension benefits, the District provides health insurance coverage and survivor benefits for retired employees and their survivors in accordance with the provisions of various employment contracts in effect at the time of retirement.
 Substantially all of the District's employees may become eligible for these benefits if they reach normal retirement age while working for the District.
 Health care benefits are provided through plans whose premiums are based on the benefits paid during the year.
 The cost of providing post-retirement benefits is shared between the District and the retired employee under certain employment contracts.
-The District recognizes the cost of providing health insurance by recording its share of insurance premiums as an expenditure or operating transfer to other funds in the General fund, in the year paid.
+The District recognizes the cost of providing health insurance by recording its share of insurance premiums as an expenditure.